 Meet the team at the Graduate Wellness Center:

-Amy Honigman, Ph.D. is a highly experienced counselor who specializes in graduate student mental health.
-In her position as the Graduate Assembly Wellness Counselor Amy sees individual and couples in counseling, has groups on Mindfulness for Stress and Resilience, provides outreach talks about issues particularly unique to graduate students, and helps train GSI, faculty and staff on wellness for graduate students.
+Amy Honigman, PhD is a highly experienced counselor who specializes in graduate student mental health.
+In her position as the Graduate Assembly Wellness Counselor, Amy sees individuals and couples in counseling, hosts groups on Mindfulness for Stress and Resilience, provides outreach talks about issues particularly unique to graduate students, and helps train GSI, faculty, and staff on wellness for graduate students.
 Amy has expertise in working with multicultural counseling, underserved and marginalized populations, intersecting identities, LGBTQIA+ issues, relationship challenges, academic development, stress and resilience, mindfulness and meditation.
 Dr. Honigman is always interested to hear ideas from students about how to improve the culture of wellness for Berkeley’s graduate students.